johnbrumley/desma158/syllabus.md

 ### Recommended Readings

 There are no required readings for the course, however there may be the occasional short reading, listening, or video to check out between classes.
-These will be shared throughout the quarter through the discord.

 The official [Unity User Manual and Scripting API](https://docs.unity3d.com/Manual/index.html) is an indispensable reference, keep it handy.